-Once you've contacted us to express interest in hosting an asylum seeker, we'll ask you to pull together a core support team comprised of the minister and members of the congregation able and willing to make a commitment of at least a year to involvement with this project.
+Once you've contacted us to express interest in hosting an asylum seeker, we'll ask you to pull together a core support team comprised of members of the congregation able and willing to make a commitment of at least a year.
 This group will include the person willing to serve as host, which means the guest will live with them in their home.
-It may be difficult to find one host who can commit for a full year, in which case, identify a host who can commit for the first six months, and others who can host thereafter.

 The next step is to be sure everyone on your team has their initial questions answered, and the following discernment questions will help with this.
 Once everyone has had a chance to read and consider this information, we will set up a group call in order to answer any further questions you may have.
-This commitment also involves taking a leap of faith to say yes to many uncertainties.
-It is important that the group's questions be surfaced and addressed as thoroughly as possible, and to build collective trust, resilience, and dedication to sustain involvement when questions come up that are less easily answered but will be figured out faithfully by your community.